Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 Sport Crew is an ‘on hill’ position directly involved in all the action.
 You will be responsible for assisting with race venue set up, execution and tear down.
 Other responsibilities include assisting in the start or finish areas, as well as ensuring safe and correct travel on course by all competitors.
 This outdoor position requires you to be a self-sufficient and a motivated individual willing to get your hands dirty.
 A downhill bike, helmet and intermediate riding ability is an asset, but is not required for this position.

-Event Office Assistants are responsible for making sure volunteers are checked in and out each day for their scheduled shift with their assigned crew.
+Event Office are responsible for making sure volunteers are checked in and out each day for their scheduled shift with their assigned crew.
 They will assist the Volunteer Supervisor and Volunteer Coordinator with various tasks throughout their shift.
 The Event Office Assistants may also pitch in and help any areas of the festival including Media check-in, VIP check-in and Expo.
 An adaptable attitude and outgoing personality is required for this position.

 Expo Crew ensures that all aspects of the village Expo run smoothly.
 Attention to detail, resourcefulness and adaptability are essential for this job.
 You will assist with what is required by the exhibitors (tent set up/tear down, operations).
 This position puts you in the centre of the village action.
 Split shifts available.

-The Branding Crew is responsible for the “look” of competition venues.
+Branding Crew is responsible for the “look” of competition venues.
 The placement of branding and banners changes daily for each event and the branding crew makes it all happen.
 This position requires physically fit individuals who aren’t afraid of a little hard work and a lot of dirt.
 Ideally, the branding crew would have consistent volunteers throughout the festival, so grab a friend and sign up as one today.
 Split shifts available.

 Timing Crew is reserved for approximately four to six volunteers who will be assigned to assist our timing crew for the duration of the festival.
 Timing volunteers must be available to work every day there is a major competition, or close to it.
 The duties included in this position are: spotter to finish, manual bib order recorder, scoreboard operator, plate collector, finish line host and manual timer.

-Whistler Olympic Plaza (WOP) Crew is responsible for assisting with the two evening events taking place at WOP.
+Whistler Olympic Plaza (WOP) Crew is responsible for assisting with the three evening events taking place at WOP.
 If you like to watch bike movies and can stay up past 9pm, then this position is for you.
 Volunteers will be responsible for assisting with the set-up, security, ushering and teardown of each event.

 Greenworx Crew will be responsible for managing waste generated throughout the festival, helping to ensure our ecological footprint is minimized wherever possible.
 Volunteers will be educated on the proper diversion of materials and spend the majority of time interacting with guests.
 Communication skills and an outgoing personality are great assets for this position.
 Flexible and split shifts available.